What's this about?

 Resource constraints

-We had more than 25 development teams to take care of, spread across the whole globe, each of which was on a tight schedule to deliver new features
+We had more than 25 development teams to take care of, spread across the whole globe, each of which working on a tight deadlines.

 Limited Designspace